For three decades, Mark Fuerst has been recognized as one of the preeminent thought leaders and creative entrepreneurs in U. S. public media.

 In his mid-20s, Mark helped to redefine the concept of community radio at WORT-FM in Madison, where he served Development Director, later Business Manager, and senior public affairs producer, hosting monthly call in programs with Madison’s Mayor, Joel Skornicka, and co-hosting the Pacifica Radio broadcast of the 1980 Democratic National Convention from Madison Square Garden.

 In his 30’s, as General Manager of WXPN-FM, Philadelphia he worked with an extraordinary staff to invent the AAA music format for public radio format.
 Using that format, WXPN launched the first NPR contemporary music program, World Café, now heard on 581 stations around the United States.
-Partnering with United Stations Radio Network, Mark and his team also created The Difference with Todd Lundgren which brought the music of World Café to 200 commercial radio stations.
+Partnering with United Stations Radio Network, Mark and his team also created The Difference with Todd Rundgren which brought the music of World Café to 200 commercial radio stations.

 AFTER WXPN: BUILDING DIGITAL SERVICE IN PUBLIC MEDIA